-The RSUs granted to the NEOs in 2022 vest in three equal installments on each of March 1, 2023, 2024 and 2025 (other than the CFO one-time promotion award which vest on each of July 31, 2023, 2024 and 2025), subject to the NEO's continued service with the Company through each such vesting date, except as provided in the 2019 Incentive Award Plan or the applicable award agreement.
+The RSUs granted to the NEOs in 2023 vest in three equal installments on each of February 26, 2024, 2025 and 2026 (other than the CEO's one time performance grant which vests over four equal installments beginning December 18, 2023), subject to the NEO's continued service with the Company through each such vesting date, except as provided in the 2019 Incentive Award Plan or the applicable award agreement.

-In the case of a NEO's termination of service due to death or disability, a NEO will vest in a prorated portion of the RSUs scheduled to vest on the next annual vesting date, based on the portion of months that has elapsed since the previous annual vesting date (or if no annual vesting date has yet occurred, since the grant date) through the date of termination.
-In the event of a NEO's termination of service due to retirement, defined as age 62 with 10 years of service, a NEO will immediately vest upon such termination of service in all of his or her RSUs.
+In the case of a NEOs termination of service due to death or disability, a NEO will vest in a prorated portion of the RSUs scheduled to vest on the next annual vesting date, based on the portion of months that has elapsed since the previous annual vesting date (or if no annual vesting date has yet occurred, since the Grant Date) through the date of termination.
+In the event of Participant's Termination of Service due to Retirement, Participant will immediately vest upon such Termination of Service in the total number of RSUs set forth in the Grant Notice.